Elsie Knocker: Second marriage, 1916

-In January 1916 Knocker was married again, to Baron Harold de T'Serclaes, a pilot in Belgian Flying Corps, and a devout Catholic.
+In January 1916, Knocker was married again, to Baron Harold de T'Serclaes, a pilot in the Belgian Flying Corps, and a devout Roman Catholic.
 The newly formed Baroness wrote of her marriage:

 "So much of me went into my work that I suppose I was easily swept along on a tide of glamour and welcome frivolity.
 Perhaps I had a desire just to drift for once, not to struggle.
 It was pleasant to imagine that all would turn out well, and after fifteen months' risking my life at the Front, marriage seemed a comparatively small risk to take.
 I did want someone to take some of the burden off my shoulders and thought how good it would be for Kenneth to have a father.
 After a lightning honeymoon we hardly saw one another again.
 I was too busy at Pervyse, and my husband had to return to his squadron".